-The DeviceNet standard allows for simple ‘plug & play’ connectivity with screw type connectors making installation quick and easy.
-The wiring connections to each pin on the connectors has been defined in the NMEA 2000 specification, making installation standard across NMEA 2000 installations.
-See the diagrams below for the pre-defined NMEA 2000 pin outs when viewed from the rear.
+The DeviceNet standard allows for simple ‘plug & play’ connectivity with screw-type connectors making installation quick and easy.
+The wiring connections to each pin on the connectors have been defined in the NMEA 2000 specification, making installation standard across NMEA 2000 installations.
+See the diagrams below for the pre-defined NMEA 2000 pinouts when viewed from the rear.

 In areas where up to four device connections are required, the Actisense four-way t-piece (A2K-4WT) can be used to drastically speed up installation time instead of using four individual t-pieces.

 Actisense field fit connectors (A2K-FFC) are available in both male and female options as well as a right-angled variant for both gender types, perfect for installing NMEA 2000 cables in tight corners or around bends.

 Power Insertion using A2K-MPT-2:

 The Actisense Micro power T-piece has a twin pair of power wires, one for each side of the T-piece.
 Both pairs must be connected to a 12/24 Volt power supply (via fuse panel) so that the electrical load can be distributed evenly.

 When using 24V systems, a warning must be installed on the network to ensure anyone installing new devices is aware.
 This is because the NMEA 2000 specification doesn’t officially support 24V but this level of power supply can be used if installed devices are capable of supporting it.
 All Actisense devices support 24V power supplies.

 The power cord for the Small Boat Network is over moulded to the case of a 4-way / 8-way T-piece to prevent water ingress.
 Power is available to all 4 / 8 ports once the pair of bare wires are connected to a 12V or 24V power supply.